salted-herring/deployment-scripts/README.md

  -i Non-interactive - Allow script to execute without waiting at each step.
  -t Theme           - Theme to use when running bower -c Config          - json file with default settings

+Using a config file overrides all settings.
+Asking for the help prints out the description & usage & exits.

 ---